-- 1a.A competent authority may refuse to act on a request for information or request to co-operate with an investigation in the following exceptional circumstances: - (a) Communication might adversely affect the security of the Member State addressed, in particular the fight against terrorism and other serious crimes, - (b) Complying would be likely to adversely affect its own investigation or enforcement activities or where applicable, a criminal investigation, - (c) Judicial proceedings have already been initiated in respect of the same actions and against the same persons before the authorities of the Member State addressed; or - (d) a final judgment has already been delivered in relation to such persons for the same actions in the Member State addressed.
+- 1a.
+A competent authority may refuse to act on a request for information or request to cooperate with an investigation in the following exceptional circumstances: - (a) Communication might adversely affect the security of the Member State addressed, in particular the fight against terrorism and other serious crimes;

+- (b) Complying would be likely to adversely affect its own investigation or enforcement activities or where applicable, a criminal investigation; - (c) Judicial proceedings have already been initiated in respect of the same actions and against the same persons before the authorities of the Member State addressed; or - (d) a final judgment has already been delivered in relation to such persons for the same actions in the Member State addressed.

-- 2. Competent authorities and ESMA shall cooperate with the Agency for the Cooperation of Energy Regulators (ACER), established under Regulation (EC) No 713/2009 and the national regulatory authorities of the Member States to ensure that a coordinated approach is taken to the enforcement of the relevant rules where transactions, orders to trade or other actions or behaviours relate to one or more financial instruments to which this Regulation applies and also to one or more wholesale energy products to which Article 3, 4 and 5 of [Regulation (EU) No...of the European Parliament and the Council on Wholesale Energy Market Integrity and Transparency] apply.
-Competent authorities shall consider the specific characteristics of the definitions of Article 2 of [Regulation (EU) No...of the European Parliament and the Council on Wholesale Energy Market Integrity and Transparency] and the provisions of Article 3, 4 and 5 of [Regulation (EU) No...of the European Parliament and the Council on Wholesale Energy Market Integrity and Transparency] when they apply Articles 6, 7 and 8 of this Regulation to financial instruments related to wholesale energy products. - 3.
-Competent authorities shall, on request, immediately supply any information required for the purpose referred to in paragraph 1.
+2. Competent authorities and ESMA shall cooperate with the Agency for the Cooperation of Energy Regulators (ACER), established under Regulation (EC) No 713/2009 of the European Parliament and of the Council and the national regulatory authorities of the Member States to ensure that a coordinated approach is taken to the enforcement of the relevant rules where transactions, orders to trade or other actions or behaviours relate to one or more financial instruments to which this Regulation applies and also to one or more wholesale energy products to which Article 3, 4 and 5 of Regulation (EU) No 1227/2011 apply.
+Competent authorities shall consider the specific characteristics of the definitions of Article 2 of Regulation (EU) No 1227/2011 when they apply Articles 6, 7 and 8 of this Regulation to financial instruments related to wholesale energy products.